IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 - Chaturved S, Kumari P, Singh S and Agrawal V: Approaches to increase the gastric residence time: floating drug delivery systems- a review.
 Asian J Pharm Clin Res 2013; 6(3): 1-9.

-- Ramya DD, Abhirami M, Brindha R, Gomathi S and Vedhahari BN: In-situ gelling system - potential tool for improving therapeutic effects of drugs.
-International Journal of Pharmacy and Pharmaceutical Sciences 2013; 5(3).
+- Ramya DD, Abhirami M, Brindha R, Gomathi S and Vedhahari BN: In-situ gelling system - a potential tool for improving therapeutic effects of drugs.
+International J of Pharmacy and Pharmaceutical Sciences 2013; 5(3): 27-30.

-- Lovenish B, Pramod KS and Rishabha M: A short review on gastro retentive formulations for stomach specific drug delivery: special emphasis on floating in-situ gel systems.
-African Journal of Basic and Applied Sciences 2011; 3(6): 300-312.
+- Lovenish B, Pramod KS and Rishabha M: A short review on gastro-retentive formulations for stomach specific drug delivery: special emphasis on floating in-situ gel systems.
+African J of Basic and Applied Sci 2011; 3(6): 300-312.

 - Vipul D, Prajapati, Girish K, Tohra AK and Bhumi SZ: Raft forming system-an upcoming approach of gastro-retentive drug delivery system.
 Elsevier, Journal of Controlled Release 2013; 168: 151-165.

-- Vinod K, Santhosh V, Anbuazaghan S, David B and Padmashri A: Sandhya, S. Approaches for gastrotentive drug delivery systems.
-International Journal of Applied Biology and Pharmaceutical Technology 2010; 1(2).
+- Vinod K, Santhosh V, Anbuazaghan S, David B, Padmashri A and Sandhya S: Approaches for gastrotentive drug delivery systems.
+International J of Applied Biology and Pharmaceutical Technology 2010; 1(2): 589-601.

 - Singh A, Dubey V and Arora V: Role of natural polymers used in floating drug delivery system.
 Journal of Pharmaceutical and Scientific Innovation 2012; 11-15.